 Beyond that, I had no idea how I was going to hide the injuries on my ribs long enough for sufficient healing to take place.
 A week?
 Maybe more?
 Maybe less with makeup?

 I would have to insist we turned the lights off tonight.
 There was no way around it.
-Even dim lighting would expose these bloodied cuts and bruises.
+Even dim lighting would expose these bloodied bruises.
 I could reject his advance outright, but, knowing Jesse, that would only increase suspicion.
 I had never rejected him.
 Ever.
 Whatever he wanted at whatever time — I was down.

 I was trying to be the ideal girlfriend.